arnsteio/OpenSCAD-workshop-2018-02/03-basicOpenSCAD.md

----
-title: Basic OpenSCAD
-teaching: 30
-exercises: 10
-questions:
-- "What do you need to know to design things in OpenSCAD?"
-objectives:
-- Be able to use shapes (cube, sphere, cylinder)
-- Be able to use CSG operations (union, difference, intersection)
-- Be able to use transforms (translate, scale, rotate)
-keypoints:
-- ""
----

 # Basic OpenSCAD operations
 1. [Shapes](#shapes)
 2. [Constructive Solid Geometry operations](#constructive-solid-geometry-operations)
 1. [Transformationss](#transformations)
 1. [Documentation and learning resources](#documentation-and-learning-resources)

 OpenSCAD is a very powerful language and we cannot cover everything.